Digital empathy: Digital Empathy

 Increasingly online communication patterns, and the associated phenomenon of online disinhibition, have led to research on "digital empathy".
 Christopher Terry and Cain (2015) in their research paper “The Emerging Issue of Digital Empathy” define digital empathy as the “traditional empathic characteristics such as concern and caring for others expressed through computer-mediated communications.”
 Yonty Friesem (2016) wrote that “digital empathy seeks to expand our thinking about traditional empathy phenomena into the digital arena."

 In the handbook of research on media literacy in the digital age, Friesem (2015) further elaborates on this concept by stating that, “digital empathy explores the ability to analyze and evaluate another’s internal state (empathy accuracy), have a sense of identity and agency (self-empathy), recognize, understand and predict other’s thoughts and emotions (cognitive empathy), feel what others feel (affective empathy), role play (imaginative empathy), and be compassionate to others (empathic concern) via digital media."

+The importance of digital empathy is the role it plays in maintaining our relationships in world of increasing communication through technology.
+As our communication becomes more digital, people may have less opportunities than before to interpret social cues which impacts understanding levels.